awinogrodzki/next-firebase-auth-edge/README.md

 ### Server Components

-`next-firebase-auth-edge` is designed to work with [React Server Components](https://nextjs.org/docs/advanced-features/react-18/server-components) along with Next.js 13.
+`next-firebase-auth-edge` is designed to work with [React Server Components](https://nextjs.org/docs/advanced-features/react-18/server-components) and Next.js 13.

 Below is an example of root `app/layout.tsx` server component using `getTokens` function to extract user tokens from request cookies